 “Every dollar lost to corruption is a dollar lost to investing in a child’s education, healthcare or much needed infrastructure” Commonwealth Secretary-General Patricia Scotland.

 No country in the world is untouched by corruption.
-The phenomenon affects resource-rich and least developed countries and advanced economies alike.
+It affects least developed countries and advanced economies alike.

-Corruption can take many forms, such as bribes by businesses to politicians or government officials to obtain licences or to bypass regulations.
+Corruption can take many forms, for example bribes by businesses to politicians or officials to obtain licences or to bypass regulations.

-Corrupt practices, which undermine the rule of law, economic development and growth, are usually an outcome and a symptom of poor governance.
+Corruption undermines the rule of law and stifles economic development and growth.
+It is usually a symptom of poor governance.

-We assist governments and national authorities to develop and implement anti-corruption strategies in collaboration with civil society and business.
-The Commonwealth’s strategic advantage derives from its status as a trusted partner - we have no vested interest other than a desire to support our member countries.
+We are trusted because we have no vested interest other than a desire to support our member countries.